Jonathanseng/Number-Theory/README.md

 * **It provides a foundation for other areas of mathematics.** Number theory is a foundational subject in mathematics, and many other areas of mathematics build on the concepts and techniques of number theory.
 Studying number theory can give students a strong foundation for further study in mathematics.

 Overall, number theory is a fascinating and rewarding subject with many important applications.
 If you are interested in mathematics, I encourage you to learn more about number theory.

+Number theory in real life:
+Here are some specific examples of how number theory is used in real life:

+    RSA encryption: RSA encryption is a widely used method of encrypting data.
+It is based on the difficulty of factoring large numbers into their prime factors.
+    QR codes: QR codes are a type of barcode that can be scanned by smartphones.
+They are used to store information such as website addresses, contact information, and product codes.
+QR codes are based on number theory, specifically the use of quadratic residues.
+    Primality testing: Primality testing is the process of determining whether a number is prime.
+This is a problem that has applications in cryptography, coding theory, and other areas.
+There are a number of different algorithms for primality testing, some of which are based on number theory.

+As you can see, number theory has a wide range of applications in real life.
+It is a fascinating and important branch of mathematics that is still being studied and developed today.